 AP Studio Art is a college-level art course taught while students are in high school.
-It is a commitment of time and work to be determined by the specific program the student selects. iArt Institute offers a Student-Paced and a Teacher-Driven course in which the amount of work is the same, but the deadlines for creating that work may differ.
-Students will create a 3-D Design portfolio of their best works for submission to and review by the College Board.
-Students will submit this portfolio in the first week of May when all three sections of the 3-D portfolio have been completed.
-Submissions will be in the form of digital images only.
-3-D Design may be explored through additive, subtractive, and/or fabrication processes.
-Examples of approaches include figurative or nonfigurative sculpture, architectural models, metal work, ceramics, and three- dimensional fiber arts, among others.
-The 3-D portfolio consists of three sections, all of which have equal weight:
+It is a commitment of time and work to be determined by the specific program the student selects.

+iArt Institute offers a Student-Paced and a Teacher-Driven course in which the amount of work is the same, but the deadlines for creating that work may differ.
+Students will create a 2-D Design portfolio of their best works for submission to and review by the College Board.

+Students will submit this portfolio in the first week of May when all three sections of the 2-D portfolio have been completed.
+Submissions will be in the form of digital images and actual work.
+2-D Design may include drawings, paintings, mixed media, printmaking, photography and digitally manipulated artwork.
+The 2-D portfolio consists of three sections, all of which have equal weight: